Jberczel/metaprogramming_ruby_2_notes/10_active_support_concern_module.md

     # ...
 ```

-When a module extends _Concern_, it class the extended Hook Method, and defines an `@_dependencies` (initialized to an empty array) class instance variable on the includer.
+When a module extends _Concern_, it calls the extended Hook Method, and defines an `@_dependencies` (initialized to an empty array) class instance variable on the includer.

 #### Module#apppend_features